atm101010-cyber/App_1/README.md

 # 09/07/2025<br>

-# Application 1</p>
+# Application 1

+## Thematic Application: Space Systems</p>

 <p>Q1.
 Vary Priorities: Change the print task’s priority to 2 (higher than blink’s 1).
 With such short tasks and delays, you may not notice a big difference, but in principle the print task would preempt the blink task if it were ready.
 Given both tasks spend most time sleeping, the effect is minimal.
 In later projects with CPU-bound tasks, priority will matter more.
 Does anything happen to the LED if you increase the delay within the print task?
-What if you increase the number of characters printed?</p><p>test</p>
+What if you increase the number of characters printed?</p><p>In the case of developing a satellite software that transmits telemetry data on time, modifying the delay of the when the telemtry data is transmitted does not noticeably affect the satellite's beacon blink pattern.
+This is because modifying the delay in the telemetry data transmission doesn't change the fact that it is still sleeping when it is not prompted to transmit.</p>